 4. Legally Yours (Spitfire)

 Legally Yours is the first book in a series.
-There are three books in the series, and you follow the same couple there.
+The series has three books, and you follow the same couple there.
 Romance isn’t done in the first book.
 There are two other books to follow.
-Some people may think it’s only one book, but now there are three.
+Some may think it’s only one book, but now there are three.
 Our main female character, Skyler, is in her third year at Harvard Law.
 So she’s becoming a lawyer, and she has a hilarious meet-cute with the CEO of a firm.

 Part of the plot keeps coming up, but their romance is awesome.
 The lawyer aspect is more prevalent in these books than in the others.
 The cover may be a little bit misleading, but I liked it.